karawaggio/e-commerce-product-page/README.md

 # e-commerce-product-page
-In this challenge prepared by Frontend Mentor I'm building an e-commerce single product page using HTML, CSS and JS
+In this challenge prepared by Frontend Mentor I'm building the e-commerce single product page using HTML, CSS and JS